Amirhosein-Ashrafian/Amirhosein-Ashrafian/README.md

 ## Hi there 👋 I'm Amirhosein Ashrafian

-🎓 I'm a Computer Engineering student with a strong interest in turning data into meaningful impact.
-💡 My work focuses on **Data Science**, **Machine Learning**, and **Natural Language Processing (NLP)** — with a solid foundation in **Data Analysis**.
+I'm a Computer Engineering student with a strong focus on **Data Science**, **Machine Learning**, and **Natural Language Processing (NLP)**.
-🚀 I enjoy building real-world, insight-driven projects that solve practical problems and create value.
-🌍 I'm especially interested in how AI can contribute to social impact, ethical innovation, and global change.
+I work on practical projects involving data analysis, predictive modeling, and text processing — aiming to solve real-world challenges with code and algorithms.
+My interests include applied AI, data-driven decision making, and the role of technology in solving social and global problems.